 By CrazyRah 0 Comments

-The games i looked forward to the most this year were the following:
+The games that I looked forward to this year that got released this year:

 What game lived up the anticipation the best?